rubikstriangle/OpenRV-Rocky9-Docker/README.md

 ```

 ## 5. Untar and test your OpenRV build
-Use the tar command to decompress your OpenRV build
+Use the tar command to decompress your OpenRV build and start up openRV:
 ```
 tar -xvf ~/Downloads/OpenRV-Rocky9-x86_64-2.0.0.tar.gz
 cd ~/Downloads/OpenRV-Rocky9-x86_64-2.0.0/bin